devopsacademyau/academy/classes/class01/git/PITCHME.md

 @snap[north-west text-07]
 ### Let's do it together
+Let's add a folder to hold exercises for classes
 @snapend

-### Let's add a folder to hold exercises for classes
 @snap[west text-07]
 1. Check README.md in the root for instructions.
-1. Add, commit and push it to your remote dev branch :tada:
+2. Add, commit and push it to your remote dev branch :tada:
-1. Create a Pull Request (PR)
+3. Create a Pull Request (PR)

 @snapend

 ---

 @snap[north-west text-07]
-## Checking in code can get complex (quickly!)
+### Checking in code can get complex (quickly!)
-@snapend

-@snap[center span-40 text-05]
 ![IMAGE](classes/class01/git/assets/merge_hell.png)
 @snapend